RaoAkif/writing-hat-api/MIT.md

-## Copyright 2022, RAO AKIF
+## Copyright 2022, Taha Kazi

-Permission is hereby granted, free of charge, to any person obtaining a copy of this Web App and associated documentation files, to deal in the Web App without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Web App, and to permit persons to whom the Web App is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this _*Writing Hat API*_ and associated documentation files, to deal in the _*Writing Hat API*_ without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the _*Writing Hat API*_, and to permit persons to whom the _*Writing Hat API*_ is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Web App.
+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the _*Writing Hat API*_.

-THE Web App IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE Web App OR THE USE OR OTHER DEALINGS IN THE Web App.
+THE _*Writing Hat API*_ IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE _*Writing Hat API*_ OR THE USE OR OTHER DEALINGS IN THE _*Writing Hat API*_.